 UNIQUE STRUCTURE FOR

 As the arm’s length investment organisation for the Bay of Plenty Regional Council, Quayside is a unique structure for a majority port shareholding in New Zealand.
 While a supportive shareholder of Port of Tauranga, it enables the company to perform independently for the best commercial outcomes without political interference.
 In 2012 the New Zealand Productivity Commission highlighted that the owner behaviour of the Bay of Plenty Regional Council, via Quayside, in treating the Port of Tauranga as a financial asset rather than an asset to control was one of the key reasons that Port of Tauranga was New Zealand’s best performing port.

-Quayside’s ability to act as either a strategic or a financial investor sets it apart from most other institutional investors.
-Quayside is able to adopt a longer investment time horizon and can consider other merits such as regional and environmental benefits when evaluating investment proposals.
-Quayside’s investment model is based on partnership, frequently seeking to align with respective industry experts when making investment decisions.
+Quayside’s ability to act as either a financial or strategic investor sets us apart from most other institutional investors.
+We are able to adopt a longer investment time horizon and can consider other merits such as regional, social and environmental benefits when evaluating investment proposals.
+Quayside’s investment model is based on partnership and collaboration, with shared values, frequently seeking to align with respective industry experts when making investment decisions.

-When determining opportunities and priorities for strategic investment, Quayside’s focus is on its ability to support the growth of capability, deliver quality infrastructure and facilitate good economic and social outcomes for communities throughout the Bay of Plenty region, both now and in the future.
+When determining opportunities and priorities for strategic investment, Quayside’s focus is on our ability to support the capability growth, deliver quality infrastructure and facilitate sound economic and social outcomes for communities throughout the Bay of Plenty region, both now and in the future.

 |Marketable Securities||Listed securities with a focus on intrinsic value of companies irrespective of changes in traditional indexes.||Investment portfolio may invest in a diversified mix of New Zealand, Australian and international bond and equity markets.|